 Cardinality or Desired Nodes¶

-Though the actual number of group nodes is decided by scaler through policy configuration, you have an option to influence this setting at certain occasions.
+Though the actual number of group nodes is decided by scaler through policy configuration, you have an option to influence this setting on certain occasions.

 Keep it simple!
 Start with 2 nodes and let the scale group take over